Melanie is an avid vegan homemaker who has been enjoying cooking and experimenting in the kitchen for over 15 years.

 The Messianic Haggadah (With Recommendations)

 The Haggadah is a small booklet that is used to guide us through the processes of Passover.
 It helps us understand why we celebrate it and explains the meaning of all of the elements.
 It contains biblical readings on the story of Passover and why it is celebrated, and it is also used to guide participants through the Seder meal.
 Each element of the Seder is described and accompanied by biblical references and recitations.
-It tells us when to drink each glass of wine, and it also includes a great deal of readings along with recitations, prayers, praises to God, and—of course—the traditional song, "Dayenu."
+It tells us when to drink each glass of wine, and it also includes many readings along with recitations, prayers, praises to God, and—of course—the traditional song, "Dayenu."

 When searching online, it's important to look for a "Messianic Haggadah" because the Jewish versions do not include Yeshua as part of the celebration.
 Much of the joy and meaning is lost in those versions because the Lamb of God, Yeshua, is not recognized as being the ultimate Passover sacrifice.
 Here are a couple of good options to choose from for your Passover celebration: